 - County Health Rankings: A snapshot of how where we live, learn, work, and play influences health.
-A new tool, Find Your Peer County, helps identify counties with similar demographic, social, and economic indicators.
-The you can use the compare counties feature to explore the health factors and outcomes across counties in your peer group.
+Use the Find Your Peer County tool to identify counties with similar demographic, social, and economic indicators.
+Then, use the compare counties feature to explore the health factors and outcomes across counties in your peer group.

 - Diversity Explosion: The cultural generation gap mapped.
 Information from the Brookings Institute